shantoroy/shantoroy.github.io/_posts/2021-02-02-things-to-take-for-camping.md

 * Dry Bag
 * Whistle

 Please, feel free to let me know if you want me to include some other items here.
 Thanks.
+Also check out my [Most Essential Hiking Gears](https://digitalnomadgoals.com/hiking-gears/).

 ## Final Notes